import sys

 """

-log_scale, log_shape = validate_log_shape(log_params).unbind(1)
+log_scale, log_shape = _impute_missing_log_shape(new_log_params).unbind(1)

-# Use all times for each sample
+# Use new time for each sample

-time = time.unsqueeze(0).expand(len(time), len(time)) # expand across rows
+time = new_time.unsqueeze(0).expand(len(log_scale), len(new_time)) # expand across rows

-) # expand across columns
+log_scale = log_scale.unsqueeze(1).expand(time.shape) # expand across columns

-) # expand across columns
+log_shape = log_shape.unsqueeze(1).expand(time.shape) # expand across columns

 return torch.clamp(

-* (torch.log(torch.clamp(time, min=1e-100, max=torch.inf)) - log_scale)
+torch.exp(torch.exp(log_shape) * (torch.log(torch.clamp(time, min=1e-100, max=torch.inf)) - log_scale)),

 min=0,